arsalhuda24/Product-Demand-Forecasting/README.md

 # Product Sale Forecasting
-Realtime sales forecasting of different items accross multiple stores using deep learning techniques
+The goal of this proect is to build a Realtime multivariate sales forecasting model using deep learning techniques which can be deployed into production using MLOps infrastructure.
+This practice will ensure C-Level executives to take business actions to drive revenue based of product forecasts.

 ![Model](https://github.com/arsalhuda24/Product-Demand-Forecasting/blob/main/model_deployment.png)